On some special classes of contact $B_0$-VPG graphs: Recognition algorithm

 \section{Recognition algorithm}

 In this section, we will provide a polynomial-time recognition algorithm for chordal contact $B_0$-VPG graphs which is based on the characterisation given in Section \ref{sec:chordal}.
 This algorithm takes a chordal graph as input and returns YES if the graph is contact $B_0$-VPG and, if not, it returns NO as well as a forbidden induced subgraph.
+The main loop (step 7) will try to find a graph $T\in \mathcal{T}$, $T\neq H_0$.
+For this purpose, some vertices will be marked and some edges will be directed and coloured.
+At the beginning all vertices are unmarked and all edges are undirected and uncoloured.
 We will first give the pseudo-code of our algorithm and then explain the different steps.\\

 \textbf{Input:} a chordal graph $G=(V,E)$;\\ \textbf{Output:} YES, if $G$ is contact $B_0$-VPG; NO and a forbidden induced subgraph, if $G$ is not contact $B_0$-VPG.